pauldardeau/python-concurrent-disk-io/README.md

 The Problem is Not Python
 -------------------------
 It would be easy to pin the problem on Python (the language) and conclude that the language is fundamentally flawed.
-Such a conclusion would be incorrect.
-The test performed using **Jython** (Python implemented on the Java Virtual Machine) did not experience the same problems encountered by CPython.
-Therefore, it's not a defect in the language definition.
-The problems experienced with CPython appear to be based on the **implementation**.
+However, the python version that uses threading did not experience the same problems.
+Therefore, it's not a defect in the language itself.
+It appears that the problem may be specific to eventlets.

 Intent
 ------